gvSIGAssociation/gvnix/addon-service-layer/docs/pd-addon-service-layer.rst

   * ``serviceName``: Service name to publish the service in WSDL.
   * ``address``: Address to access to the service in application.
   * ``fullyQualifiedTypeName``: Java fully qualified type name to control if changes the package or class name to avoid updating service contract. i.e.: ``fullyQualifiedTypeName= =org.gvnix.test.service.layer.project.services.Clase"``.
+  * ``exported``: Check method input/output parameters when is published as operation if its false.
+If it's exported this service has been generated from ``wsdl``.

 Publish Web Service operation
 ------------------------------